What is Database Monitoring?

 - Database performance (buffer manager, cache, connection, lock, and latch)

 Databases are at the heart of many enterprises' most critical business processes.
 Application complexity is on the rise and IT infrastructures are becoming far more diverse.
 With complex applications working across heterogeneous infrastructures, database monitoring that provides fast, accurate problem resolution is critical to helping IT troubleshoot problems before they affect end-users

 The following outline is a list of items to take into account when implementing a database monitoring system:

 How should you monitor?

-- Automatically collect key database and server performance metrics
+- Automatically collect key database, server, and virtualization performance metrics

 - Alert on performance or availability problems for both database and server components and optionally take corrective action

 - Generate comprehensive reports to show database utilization and capacity issues